temperatio/recipress/readme.txt

 == Changelog ==

+= 1.9.4 (June 26, 2012) =
+* changed "Upload Image" to a more suitable "Add Image"
+* made options and meta box field behave more similarly
+* added option to change post types
+* added an "other time" input for proper "ready time" calculation.
+* fixed Quick Edit error of removing hasRecipe

 = 1.9.3 (May 31, 2012) =
 * Added functions to add and remove items from arrays
 * Cleaned up recipress_fields array and changed the way items are added